ligato/docs/docs/tutorials/08_grpc-tutorial.md

 }
 ```

-5. **Close the connection** on the plugin close.
-Here is like the complete GRPC plugin code looks like:
+5. **Close the connection** on the plugin.
+Here is like the complete GRPC plugin code:
 ```go
 package grpc